Khan/style-guides/style/javascript.md

  */
 ```

-Top-level comments:
-The top level file comment is designed to orient readers unfamiliar with the code to what is in this file and any other disclaimers clients of the code should be given.
-It should provide a description of the file's contents and any dependencies or compatibility information.
+Top-level (top-of-file) comments are designed to orient readers
+unfamiliar with the code to what is in this file and any other
+disclaimers clients of the code should be given.
+It should provide a
+description of the file's contents and any dependencies or
+compatibility information.
 As an example:

-coaches.js
 ```js
 /**
  * Various components to handle management of lists of coaches for